 Carlos Gonzalez de Villaumbrosia: Thank you so much for your time.

 *This interview has been abridged and edited for clarity.

-If you haven’t yet collaborated visually with your team using MURAL, start a free 30-day trial and see where it takes you.
+If you haven’t yet collaborated visually with your team using MURAL, you can join for free today and see where it takes you.
 Product teams use MURAL to solve customer problems, power up Agile workflows, master design thinking, and more.
 Learn more about MURAL for product teams here.